Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Expensive putter might be too much for beginners

-From Scotty Cameron, the manufacturer of some of the best putters ever created, comes the Phantom X 5.5, our choice for the best putters for beginners when it comes to playing with tour-level equipment.
+From Scotty Cameron comes the Phantom X 5.5, our choice for the best putters for beginners when it comes to playing with tour-level equipment.

-At address, it offers a forked mallet appearance with a broad alignment guide, making it a dependable putter for helping a beginner golfer improve their accuracy.
+At address, it features a forked mallet appearance with a broad alignment guide, making it a dependable putter for helping beginner golfers improve their accuracy.

-Also, the milled face provides a soft feel, helping you sink more putts from 10-25 feet.
+Additionally, the milled face provides a soft feel, helping you sink more putts from 10 to 25 feet.
 The milling creates more friction on the ball, creating an immediate forward roll that stays along the target line.

-After using the Phantom X 5.5 on the greens, I can firmly attest that this mallet ranks among the best putters on the market for producing dependable roll with controllable distance.
+After using the Phantom X 5.5 on the greens, we can firmly attest that this mallet ranks among the best putters on the market for producing dependable roll with controllable distance.

-When putting together a set of golf clubs, some amateurs overlook how quality equipment can reduce the learning curve.
+When assembling a set of golf clubs, some amateurs overlook how high-quality equipment can shorten the learning curve.

 Cleveland Huntington Beach Soft 4 Putter